ArnoBrusman/petstore/README.md

 <p>This site is still a WIP.</p>

-<p>the admin/CMS can be found simply at /admin
+<p>The site is currently hosted at http://arnobrusman.nl/store/.
+The admin/CMS can be found simply at /admin
 <ul>
 <li>username: admin</li>
 <li>password: admin</li>